 Dr. Breland-Noble is recognized as a highly skilled clinical researcher with the unique ability to translate complex scientific concepts for lay audiences and adeptness in bridging the “town-gown” divide in the clinical research arena.
 Her research and clinical expertise include: reducing mental health disparities for African American and diverse adolescents; depression treatment engagement in diverse adolescents; expert clinical care for depressed and anxious African American youth and young adults, mental health stigma reduction in diverse populations, health equity in community based suicide prevention and Community Based Participatory Research (CBPR) with a specific focus on Faith Based Mental Health Promotion.

 In The AAKOMA Project and Lab we utilize evidence-based, culturally relevant behavioral interventions to improve psychological/psychiatric treatment engagement by African American adolescents and their families for depressive disorders.
 Dr. Breland-Noble is currently involved in multiple initiatives with Faith Based and other community partners in Durham, NC and the Washington, DC area.

 GEORGETOWN UNIVERSITY RESEARCH ASSISTANTS

 Camelia Harb is the Lead AAKOMA lab Research Assistant.
 Camelia joins us with a wealth of experience in clinical research with disparities populations.
 She holds a BA and MA in Psychology from the American University of Beirut, Lebanon and has extensive experience as a researcher, most recently in the field of mindfulness based stress reduction (MBSR) in underserved communities including victims of domestic violence and homeless mothers.
 Her research interests include addressing mental health issues among youth and adolescents, especially in culturally underserved populations.
 She hopes to pursue a doctorate in Clinical Psychology with a focus in child and adolescent practice in the near future.

-We also welcome Jessica Jackson to the lab as a research volunteer for 2016-2017.
+We also welcomed Jessica Jackson to the lab as a research volunteer for 2016-2017.